gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/eamodio/vscode-gitlens/main/images/docs/repositories-view.png" alt="Repositories view" />
 </p>

-A [customizable](#repositories-view-settings- 'Jump to the Repositories view settings'), hidden by default (as it has been superseded by the new views), view to visualize, navigate, and explore Git repositories
+A [customizable](#repositories-view-settings- 'Jump to the Repositories view settings'), hidden by default as it has been superseded by the new views, view to visualize, navigate, and explore Git repositories

 The Repositories view lists opened Git repositories, and additionally provides,